Irish Republican Army (1922–1969): World War II

-In January 1939, the IRA Army Council declared war against Britain, and the Sabotage Campaign began a few days later.
-The so-called "S-Plan" saw IRA operatives based in Britain bombing British infrastructure, with a view to weakening their war effort.
+In January 1939, as the United Kingdom prepared for a possible war with Germany, the IRA Army Council declared war on the UK.
+The IRA Sabotage Campaign or "S-Plan" began a few days later.
+Under it, IRA operatives based in Britain attacked infrastructure, with a view to weakening the UK's war effort.

+Following the German invasion of Poland, the Irish government declared its neutrality on 2 September, along with a state of emergency for the duration of hostilities between the Allies and Germany.

 On 23 December 1939, IRA members stole almost the entire reserve ammunition store of the Irish Army from the Magazine Fort in Dublin's Phoenix Park.
 This became known as the "Christmas Raid" in IRA folklore.
 The RUC found two and a half tons of the stolen ammunition inside County Armagh on 2 January 1940.
 The next day the Irish Minister for Justice, Gerald Boland, at an emergency session of the Dáil, introduced the Emergency Powers Bill to reinstate internment, Military Tribunal, and executions for IRA members.
 It was rushed through and given its third reading the next day creating the Emergency Powers Act.
 It was later used to execute at least six IRA volunteers in Ireland between 1940 and 1944.
 Peter Barnes and James McCormick, who had been arrested in England shortly following an IRA bomb that exploded in Coventry on 25 August 1939 (see 1939 Coventry bombing), resulting in the deaths of several uninvolved English civilians, were executed on 7 February 1940.
 Republican publication An Phoblacht did not deny their mission in England and IRA membership but maintains that they were not involved with the Coventry bombing.

 In July 1940 the IRA issued an open letter stating that if "German forces should land in Ireland, they will land...as friends and liberators of the Irish people".
 Readers were informed that Germany desired neither "territory nor...economic penetration" in Ireland but simply wanted Ireland to play its part in the "reconstruction" of a "free and progressive Europe".
 The Third Reich was also praised as the "energising force" of European politics and the "guardian" of national freedom.
 When George Bernard Shaw retorted that the Nazis were anti-Catholic, the IRA responded that Hitler's and Mussolini's support of Franco in Spain proved their pro-Catholic credentials.

 By 1941, the IRA numbered fewer than 1,000 members, many of whom were imprisoned.
 Most of its able political organisers had left in the mid- to late-1930s and its "natural constituency" had been appropriated by Fianna Fáil.